 Matthew 19:8 “Because of your hardness of hearts Moses permitted you to put away your wives; but from the beginning it has not been this way.”

-Follow the illogical argumentation: Moses, speaking on behave of God, permitted divorce, which is thought by many to be a sin in and of itself.
-And we are to believe that God acted in this fashion because adulterers were insisting upon their adultery?
-Are we to believe that God gave hard hearted, treacherous sinners this benefit?
-These men sought release from their marriages so that they could join with other women without being guilty of adultery.
-Are we to think that God gave in to such an evil request?
+Consider the illogical argumentation of the majority view: Moses, speaking on behalf of God, permitted divorce, which is incorrectly thought by many to be a sin in and of itself.
+And we are led to believe that God acted in this fashion because adulterers were insisting upon their adultery?
+Seriously, are we to believe that God gave hard hearted, treacherous sinners this benefit?
+The religious leaders to whom Jesus was speaking were seeking release from their marriages so that they could sexually join with women, other than their wives, without being guilty of adultery.
+Are we to think that Moses’ permission for divorce was for the same reason and that God gave in to such an evil request?
+Preposterous!
 God demands righteousness from His people…adultery in the Old Testament was grounds for stoning to death.
-If God’s people insisted upon committing sin and refused repentance, then they could expect His wrath manifested through death, captivity or severe living conditions until they repented.
+If Israel insisted upon committing sin and refused repentance, then they could expect His wrath manifested through death, captivity or severe living conditions until they repented.

 Nevertheless, many seem to believe that this is precisely what Moses did, and then they believe that Jesus is here undoing it and reverting back to the way God intended marriage from the beginning.
 Such a viewpoint would make it difficult to take seriously the immutability of God.

-Jesus saw right through their rouse and in the process of disclosing their true sin of adultery Jesus pointed out that getting an illegitimate divorce paves the way for nothing but adultery.
-Because these Jewish leaders were attempting to use that which was legal (legitimate divorce) as a cover for that which was forbidden (adultery) many have interpreted Jesus’ remarks to be a comprehensive teaching against divorce.
+Seeing their adulterous hearts Jesus pointed out that getting an illegitimate divorce paves the way for adultery and not a second marriage.
+Because these Jewish leaders were attempting to use that which was legal and righteous (legitimate divorce) as a cover for that which was forbidden and evil (adultery) many have interpreted Jesus’ remarks to be a comprehensive teaching against divorce.
 Sadly, this interpretation has created a prohibition where God made provision for legitimate divorces.
-And God did so for the protection of the innocent partners of men and women whose hard heartedness has caused them to become traitors to their own spouse.
+And God gave this liberty of divorce for the innocent partners of treacherous spouses who have already broken the marriage covenant through the breaking of it’s conditions to love and to cherish and to remain faithful, forsaking all others.

 The church’s shameful reversal of God’s provision for divorce forces unequally yoked believers to wrestle with pigs in the mud and expose themselves to bad company.
 It prevents them from following so many wisdom passages in Scripture such as: